GhostgamesDHG/MineTopiaMod-1.20.X/README.md

 <!-- TOC -->
 * Add all the blocks back ACTIVE
 * ~~Add all the Items back~~
+* Add all the food back ACTTIVE
+* Add all the tools back
+* Add all the hats back
+* Add all the Dolls back
 * Add functionallity PARTLY ACTIVE
 * Add all the recipes PARTLY ACTIVE
 * Add all the loot tables